Macron or Le Pen: France faces stark choice for president | Politics

 The French began voting on Sunday in an election that will decide whether pro-European Union, centrist President Emmanuel Macron keeps his job or is unseated by far-right eurosceptic Marine Le Pen in what would amount to a political earthquake.
 Opinion polls in recent days gave Macron a solid and slightly growing lead as analysts said Le Pen - despite her efforts to soften her image and tone down some of her National Rally party's policies - remained unpalatable for many.

-But a surprise Le Pen victory cannot be ruled out, given the high numbers of voters who were undecided or not sure if they would vote at all in the runoff presidential vote.
+But a surprise Le Pen victory could not be ruled out, given the high numbers of voters who were undecided or not sure if they would vote at all in the presidential runoff.
 With polls showing neither candidate able to count on enough committed supporters, much will depend on a cohort of voters who are weighing up anxiety about the implications of a far-right presidency against anger at Macron's record since his 2017 election.

 If Le Pen does win, it would likely carry the same sense of stunning political upheaval as the British vote to leave the European Union or the U.S. election of Donald Trump in 2016.
 Polls opened at 8 a.m.
 (0600 GMT) and will close at 8 p.m.
 (1800 GMT).
 Initial projections by pollsters are expected as soon as polls close.

-If Macron does win he will face a difficult second term, with none of the grace periods that he enjoyed after his first victory, and protests likely over his plan to continue pro-business reforms, including raising the retirement age from 62 to 65.
-If she unseats him, Le Pen would seek to make radical changes to the country's domestic and international policies, and street protests could start immediately.
+If Macron prevails he will face a difficult second term, with none of the grace periods that he enjoyed after his first victory, and protests likely over his plan to continue pro-business reforms, including raising the retirement age from 62 to 65.
+If she unseats him, Le Pen would seek to make radical changes to France's domestic and international policies, and street protests could start immediately.
 Shockwaves would be felt across Europe and beyond.

-Whoever wins, the first major challenge will be to win parliamentary elections in June to secure a workable majority to implement their programs.
+Whoever comes out on top, the first major challenge will be to win parliamentary elections in June to secure a workable majority to implement their programs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)